sky-uk/mite/README.md

 Run `mite --help` for a full list of commands

+#### NOTE:
+Acurl is currently in the process of being migrated to a new implementation under the name `acurl_ng` (will be changed back in the second phase) which is currently turned off by default.
+To enable the new acurl implementation during tests, you will need to set the following flag: `MITE_CONF_enable_new_acurl_implementation=true`

 ## Your first scenario

 Scenarios are a combination of 3 things, a set of journeys to run, a